 January is Radon Action Month

 Radon is one of the leading causes of lung cancer deaths among nonsmokers in America and claims the lives of about 20,000 Americans each year.
 If high radon levels are detected in your home, there are ways to fix the problem and protect you and your loved ones.
 The month of January is Radon Action Month and with a few simple steps, you and those you love can decrease the exposure of radon and the risk of lung cancer.
-Keep reading to find out how you can take action against radon!
+Keep reading to find out how you can act against radon!

-Radon is an invisible, odorless and tasteless gas that seeps up from the ground and disperses into the air.
+Radon is an invisible, odorless, and tasteless gas that seeps up from the ground and disperses into the air.
 In some areas of the country, radon can even be found in ground water and is then released into the air when the water is used.
 Lower levels of radon aren't a cause for too much concern as everyone breathes in small amounts of radon every day.
 The serious health risks come into play when areas with radon have inadequate ventilation thus increasing the levels and the risk of developing lung cancer.

 The EPA and U.S. Surgeon General recommend that all homes in the U.S. be tested for radon.
 Radon testing your home is easy and fairly inexpensive.
 If you are looking to find a qualified radon service professional to test your home, wish to purchase a radon test kit, or have questions about a radon measurement device, there are several options available.
 You can contact your state's radon program to determine what requirements are associated with providing radon measurement or radon mitigations/reductions in your state.
-Some states maintain lists of available contractors or they have proficiency programs or requirements of their own.
+Some states maintain lists of available contractor or they have proficiency programs or requirements of their own.
 Some states also offer free or discounted test kits to the public.
 Some home improvement stores sell radon test kits that homeowners can use to test for radon themselves.
 Follow the directions on the packaging for the proper placement of the device and where to send the device after the test to obtain your reading.

 Attend a National Radon Action Month event in your area